Find out who can qualify for Council Tax Support.

 - disabled people entitled to an Enhanced or Severe Disability Premium

-- lone parents responsible for one or more dependent children under five – you must not have a partner living with you
+- lone parents responsible for one or more dependent children under five, they must not have a partner living with them

 - carers eligible for Carer’s Allowance

-- war widows and war pensioners - must be in receipt of a War Widows Pension, War Disablement Pension or Armed Forces Compensation Payment
+- war widows and war pensioners, who must be in receipt of a War Widows Pension, War Disablement Pension or Armed Forces Compensation Payment

-If you share your home with someone who isn't your partner and who can't help you pay rent or council tax, you may be able to claim second adult rebate.
+If you’re a pensioner sharing your home with someone who isn't your partner, and they can't help pay rent or council tax, you can apply for a Second Adult Rebate.